Udhul/SAM-Batcher/docs/canvas_specification.md

 }
 ```

+When multiple boxes are provided as input, the backend flattens the model output
+so that `masks_data` is a simple list of 2D masks, one per box.
+Scores are
+returned in the same order.

 **Processing Pipeline:**
 1. **Validation:** Verify mask dimensions match original image
 2. **Sorting:** Order masks by confidence score (highest first)